March 2024

 • To visit the Sunday school and other educational activities, with the exception of the Parish School, of the congregation as often as possible during the year, either as a body or as individuals.

-• To cooperate with the Sunday School Superintendent in encouraging parents to send their children to Sunday school regularly, and to attend worship.
+• To cooperate with the Sunday School Coordinator in encouraging parents to send their children to Sunday school regularly, and to attend worship.

 • To listen to complaints of both teachers and parents, proceeding in a Christian manner according to the principles laid down in Matthew 18.